Around 70% of burglars enter through a door, so it’s important to protect your doors as a first line of defence.

 Make sure you know how to close your door properly.
 To fully engage the locking system on most UPVC or composite doors you must lift the handle, turn the key and then remove it.
 Don’t leave your keys in locks or lying around – put them in a safe place where they’re hidden, but where you can find them easily in case of an emergency.

 Flimsy doors and inadequate locks are a security risk.
-Check the door frame to make sure it’s sturdy and not rotten and make sure the hinges are strong enough.
+Check the door frame to make sure it’s sturdy and not rotten, and make sure the hinges are strong enough.
 You can fit hinge bolts or security hinges for extra security.
 Glass panels on doors are vulnerable so it’s worth replacing them with laminated glass, which is harder to smash.

 French doors, patio doors and conservatories need to be as secure as other external doors.
 Install additional locks and security blocks to stop lifting or forced entry.
 If you’re buying new patio doors, ask for the sliding section to be on the inside and for anti-lift blocks.
 It’s a good idea to have multi-locking systems or mortice security bolts with removable keys at the top and bottom of both doors.

 Roughly 30% of burglars enter through a window.
-Modern windows with multi-point locking systems don’t usually need additional locks but they should have locking handles, except on windows that may be used as a fire exit.
+Modern windows with multi-point locking systems don’t usually need extra locks but they should have locking handles, except on windows that may be used as a fire exit.

 There are some simple precautions you can take to protect your other windows:

-- add adhesive window film to protect glazing from being smashed (make sure it’s accredited to British safety standards)
+- add adhesive window film to protect glazing from being smashed (make sure it meets the British Standard number BS EN 12600)

 - window shock alarms are relatively cheap and easy to fit.
 They may come with an adhesive warning sticker that can act as an additional deterrent.